Classical Education, Pre-Kindergarten through High School

 Donahue Academy’s Classical Identity

-Here is Mr. Mark Jahnke, one of our Rhetoric stage teachers, quickly defining our school’s classical identity at a Community & Culture Night.
-Please feel free to watch the entire evening’s presentation and all other Community & Culture Night recordings.
+Mr. Mark Jahnke, Dean of Rhetoric, defines our school’s classical identity at one of our Community & Culture Nights.
+Please feel free to watch the entire evening’s presentation and other Community & Culture Night recordings.

 In general, a classical school provides an educational experience that: